Can I Eat Expired Unopened Processed American Cheese Slices?

 Expert Source

-"Unopened processed American cheese slices can be stored in the refrigerator at or below 40°F for up to 2 months, according to CDC guidelines for food safety."
+"Unopened processed American cheese slices can be stored in the refrigerator at a temperature of 40°F or below and should be consumed within 2 to 3 weeks for best quality, according to USDA recommendations."

 ✅Fresh Unopened Processed American Cheese Slices